 ASK includes APIs, tools, code samples, and technical documentation to create and manage skills throughout their lifecycle.
 These libraries, tools, and training materials can help you successfully develop and publish an Alexa skill.
 For more details, see Tools to Create and Manage Skills.

 Development software and tools

 ASK provides multiple options to support the development lifecycle, including the Alexa developer console, the Alexa extension for Visual Studio Code, and the ASK Command Line Interface (CLI).
 The ASK Software Development Kits (SDKs) include development tools and libraries that give you access to Alexa features.
 These SDKs are available in Node.js, Java, and Python.
 Alternatively, you can develop your skill in any language and accept requests from and send responses to the Alexa service.

 ASK includes tools to test your skill.
 The Alexa skill simulator, the Alexa app, and the ASK Command Line Interface (CLI) are available to test your skill logic and voice interactions.
 You can also troubleshoot speech recognition and natural language processing by using the evaluation tools included with the Alexa developer console.

 Before you can publish your skill for public use, your skill must pass certification testing.
 ASK provides guidelines and tools to certify and publish skills.

 ASK includes tools to manage and monitor live skills, including the ability to run analytics.
 If you implement in-skill purchasing, you can view and manage your payments and earnings.

 ASK includes an Alexa Design Guide for best practices to follow when you design a custom voice interaction model, design the purchase flow for in-skill purchasing, and add visuals to your skill.
 ASK also provides a library of built-in intents for common utterances.

-Tutorials and code samples
+Tutorials and sample code

 - If you want to integrate Alexa directly into your product, consider the Alexa Voice Service (AVS).